Running hvisor on QEMU

 4. Build File System Based on Ubuntu 22.04 Arm64 Base

-You can skip this part and directly download the ready-made disk image. https://blog.syswonder.org/#/2024/20240415_Virtio_devices_tutorial
+You can skip this part and directly download the ready-made disk image for use. https://blog.syswonder.org/#/2024/20240415_Virtio_devices_tutorial

-We use Ubuntu 22.04 to build the root file system.
+We use ubuntu 22.04 to build the root file system.

 wget http://cdimage.ubuntu.com/ubuntu-base/releases/22.04/release/ubuntu-base-22.04.5-base-arm64.tar.gz